nawawi/klish/doc/klish.md

 The konfd is a daemon to store current running-config.
 You can consider running-config as a current system settings or as a list of commands that have been executed for now by the user or automatically (by the script).

-The name "konfd" is used since klish-1.1.0.
+The name "konfd" is used since Klish-1.1.0.
 The earlier versions use name "confd" for the configuration daemon.

 # The running-config

 Generally the running-config consists of the the arbitrary text lines.
 Each entry may contain another nested text lines.
-Note the **konfd knows nothing about klish commands and klish syntax**.
+Note the **konfd knows nothing about Klish commands and Klish syntax**.
 The commands is just a **text strings** for the konfd.
 It's important to realize.
 The example of running-config:

 <code>
 hostname Router